malomalo/bob_ross/README.md

       - `:transformations`
       - `:hash`
       - `:format`
+- `:interlace` Progressively encode / Interlace the image
 - `:lossless` When set to true the server will choose a lossless encoding and losslessly encode the image
 - `:optimize` Optimizes the image in the following ways:
   - Strips the image of any profiles, comments, or vairous PNG chunks
   - Converts the image to the sRGB Color profile
   - Set's the quality/compression to 85%
-- `:progressive` Progressively encode the image
 - `:resize` See section under "Querying" for valid resize options
 - `:transparent`
 - `:watermark`